cynkra/dm/tests/testthat/_snaps/examine-cardinalities.md

     Condition
       Warning:
-      The `progress` argument of `dm_examine_cardinalities()` is deprecated as of dm 1.0.0.
-      Please use the `.progress` argument instead.
+      The `progress` argument of `dm_examine_cardinalities()` is deprecated as of dm 1.0.0. i Please use the `.progress` argument instead.
     Message
       !
 No FKs available in `dm`.
     Code